Polish leader blames low birthrate on women using alcohol | Times Leader

 By VANESSA GERA

-WARSAW, Poland (AP) — Poland’s ruling party leader has triggered anger in the country and an explosion of jokes by claiming that the country’s low birthrate is partly caused by overconsumption of alcohol by young women.
+WARSAW, Poland (AP) — A women’s rights group in Poland on Monday urged people to demonstrate after the country’s ruling party leader claimed that Poland’s low birthrate is partly caused by young women drinking too much alcohol.

-Opposition politicians and many other critics accused Jaroslaw Kaczynski, a 73-year-old lifelong bachelor, of being out of touch.
+Opposition politicians, activists and celebrities accused Jaroslaw Kaczynski, a 73-year-old bachelor, of being out of touch.
 They also argue that Kaczynski, the most powerful politician in Poland since 2015, is himself partly responsible for the the low birthrate in the central European nation of 38 million people.

-In particular, critics point to restrictions on abortion that have discouraged some women from seeking to get pregnant.
-Others note the difficulty young people have in raising families due to rising costs in a country where inflation is now nearly 18%.
+In particular, critics point to increased restrictions on abortion that have discouraged some women from seeking to get pregnant.
+Others note the difficulty that young people have in raising families amid inflation that is reaching nearly 18%.

+A women’s rights group voiced fury at Kaczynski’s comment and urged people to protest in front of Kaczynski’s Warsaw home on Nov.
+28, the 104th anniversary of women gaining the right to vote in Poland.

+“The cretinous words of an old geezer about Polish women that women do not give birth to children because they drink (and not because Poland is hell), this is only a fragment of our reality,” the Women’s Strike wrote Monday on Facebook.

 “And here it is sometimes necessary to say a little openly, some bitter things.
 If, for example, the situation remains such that, until the age of 25, girls, young women, drink the same amount as their peers, there will be no children,” Kaczynski said.

-He added that the average man “to develop alcoholism has to drink excessively for 20 years” and “a woman only two.”
+He claimed, without any medical proof, that to develop alcoholism, the average man “has to drink excessively for 20 years” but “a woman only two.”

-“I am really a sincere supporter of women’s equality, but I am not a supporter of women pretending to be men, and men pretending to be women, because this is something completely different,” Kaczynski said.
+“I am really a sincere supporter of women’s equality, but I am not a supporter of women pretending to be men, and men pretending to be women,” Kaczynski said.

-The remark triggered some predictable jokes along the lines of alcohol actually being helpful to conception, but also a lot of serious criticism.
+The remark also triggered predictable jokes along the lines of alcohol being helpful to conception.

-When one government representative argued on a TV talk show that alcohol’s influence on fertility is actually a legitimate matter for debate, an opposition lawmaker, Kamila Gasiuk-Pihowicz, shot back: “This is not a debate, it is insulting Polish women.”

 The traditionally Roman Catholic country already had one of Europe’s most restrictive abortion laws, with abortions allowed in very few cases, before 2020.
 Then, a new ruling said that women may no long terminate pregnancies in cases where the fetus has serious abnormalities and is not viable after birth.

-That sparked the in decades.
-There have been cases since then of even though a risk to the woman’s life is a legal grounds for abortion under the current law.
-Women’s rights advocates say such cases occur because doctors are afraid to terminate pregnancies even when the woman’s life might be at risk, fearing legal consequences to themselves.
+That sparked the in decades, which were led by Women’s Strike.
+There have since been cases of even though a risk to the woman’s life remains a legal grounds for abortion under the current law.
+Women’s rights advocates say such cases occur because doctors are afraid to terminate pregnancies even when the woman’s life might be at risk, fearing legal consequences.

-Another opposition lawmaker, Aleksandra Gajewska, pondered whether Kaczynski was speaking out of some political calculation, or not.
-“Is Jaroslaw Kaczynski a ruthless, mean cynic, or is he mentally ill?” she said.

-Kaczynski defended himself, saying that “an honest politician, if he knows such a thing, must talk about it.”

-The number of births per woman in Poland plummeted from 3 in 1960 to 1.2 in 2003, according to World Bank statistics.
+The number of births per woman in Poland has plummeted from 3 children per woman in 1960 to 1.2 in 2003, according to the World Bank.